duleorlovic/blog/_posts/2016-05-18-echo-sed-grep-command-line-editing.markdown

 ~~~
 # double quotes need \n, can close quote in new line, need double \\ at begging
-sed -i config/routes.rb -e "/^end$/i \\
+sed -i "" -e "/^end$/i \\
   # root page\n\
   root 'pages#home'\
-"
+" config/routes.rb

-# single quotes, no need for \n
+# single quotes, no need for \n, also no need for \ on first and last line
-# I do not like this because I need to use double quotes in ruby or ugly escape
+# if you need ' than you can use '"'"' (this converts to ')
-sed -i config/routes.rb -e '/^end$/i \
+sed -i "" -e '/^end$/i \
   # root page\
-  root '"'"'pages#home'"'"'\
+  root "pages#home"
-  root "pages#home"'
+' config/routes.rb
 ~~~

 Most common usage is to add before some line, for example line begins with